MaxPiLab/handson-iot-raspberrypi/doc/git_on_rpi.md

 `git pull origin master`

-To learn more about Git <a href="https://git-scm.com/book/en/v1/Getting-Started"> check </a> here.
+To learn more about Git. <a href="https://git-scm.com/book/en/v1/Getting-Started"> check here.</a>